Dig this… a portion of this post is sponsored by Zoetis Petcare, but opinions are my own and 110% “pawthentic”!

 SILEO is the first FDA approved medication to treat canine noise aversion.
 It works on its own without any other treatments or behavior training, so it’s hard to imagine a more simple approach to treating fears caused by noise.

 Another thing I love about SILEO is how easy it is to administer.
 It comes in a syringe that’s preloaded with gel.
 Your veterinarian will determine the correct dosage for your dog.
 All you have to do is set the dosing ring on the syringe to the correct spot and lock it in place.
 Then place the syringe between your dog’s cheek and gums and it will be absorbed by the mucous membranes in his mouth, so you don’t have to worry that he’ll spit it out.
-And you don’t have to go through the trouble of disguising it as a treat.
-Just be sure that your dog does not swallow SILEO, since it needs to be absorbed by the gums to be effective.
+And you don’t have to go through the trouble of disguising it as a treat to trick him into swallowing it.

 You can watch this video to see how simple it is to administer SILEO:

 We try to give Chilly a dose of SILEO 30 to 60 minutes before we expect any noise to begin.
 That way, by the time it starts he’s totally chill.
 But even if a noise event sneaks up on us, we give it to him as soon as we can, and he calms down pretty quickly.
 SILEO doesn’t cause him to fall asleep, and he doesn’t get groggy, so we can still enjoy our time together.
 SILEO is safe to re-administer every 2 hours, up to 5 times during the course of a noise event.
-If we have to give Chilly a second dose, we wait at least two hours after the first dose to see if he show signs of noise aversion, before giving it.
+If we have to give Chilly a second dose, we wait until he starts showing signs of noise aversion, before giving it.
+That way we know if he needs another dose or not.

 Taking the Stress out of Holiday Noise